-What if you only have one day to tour Venice?
+What if you only have one day in Venice?
 Which sights should you give priority to?
-We give you a full day’s itinerary for a perfect day in Venice.
-We give you some other ideas at the end of the post if you have more time in Venice.
+We give you a full one day itinerary for Venice.
+And if you have more time in Venice, we give you some other ideas at the end of the post.

 Venice has so many sights worth visiting there is no end to the choices.
 If you only have one day and you are cramming in as much as possible and it is summer, take water, hat and sunscreen.
 Be aware Venice is also more expensive than other parts of Italy.

 The trip begins and ends at the Venezia San Lucia Train Station.
 This is where most visitors staying outside of Venice (which is cheaper) arrive and depart Venice.
+It’s also a great way to explore Venice in one day too.
 Padua or Treviso are close options for accommodation and access via train.

 8.00 Rialto Market

 Catch a vaporetto to the famous Rialto Bridge (Ponte di Rialto).
 Enjoy the early morning light and scenery as you go.
 It is a good opportunity to take some early photographs before there are too many people on the vaporetto (they get very crowded).
 Look out for the market on your right about 200 meters before the Rialto.
 That’s our destination.

 From the Rialto Vaporetto Station, cross the bridge and wander down to the Rialto Market (Mercato).
 Spend 10 or 15 minutes admiring the fresh seafood and great Italian fruit and vegetables.
 Here is a recipe for crumbed swordfish which we were inspired to make after visiting this market.